gitKrystan/2025-emberfest/slides.md

 * It serializes the request body in JSON:API format
 * And it sets cache options

-Adding the 'updateRecord' OpCode and specifying the `ResourceKey` for this todo in the `records` array tells the `DefaultCachePolicy` in our store that when this request succeeds it should automatically patch the returned attributes into any matching resources in any cached documents for requests with the 'query' OpCode that include this record in their results when this request succeeds.
+Specifying the `ResourceKey` for this todo in the `records` array tells the store that when this request succeeds it should automatically patch the returned attributes into the immutable resource.
+Thus, the reactive resource will update everywhere in your app.

  * In this case, it will update our queries automatically when this request succeeds.
 -->